JIRA Integration with TestLodge Tool: We Provide a Step-by-Step Tutorial Here

-Get the best out of these two great tools with TestLodge and their JIRA integration.
+Get the most out of these two great tools with TestLodge and their JIRA integration.

-Use TestLodge for writing and arranging your test cases and JIRA as your issue tracker.
+Use TestLodge to write and arrange your test cases and JIRA as your issue tracker.
 Linking cuts out the needless repetition of having to keep swapping between tools when you want to raise tickets.

-This smoother operation helps software testers be more productive by minimizing interruption so they can just get on with the job.
+This smoother operation helps software testers be more productive by minimizing interruptions so they can just get on with the job.

 JIRA and TestLodge Integration Features

 Let us know whenever a test gets failed because an issue is automatically created in JIRA.
 It’s also possible to set the ‘component’, ‘priority’ and ‘assigned user’ directly from TestLodge.
 This is a huge time saver because an issue can be raised in TestLodge, which also delivers a more efficient communication between testers and developers.

 Once issues for failed tests have been resolved, it’s possible to request TestLodge to pull back the JIRA issue ticket status within the test run so you can see the status along with the test.